 Of equal importance is the broadening of the definition of "preparer" under the SBWOA.
 Under its terms, "preparer" includes more than the person who signs the return.
 Under the SBWOA, a preparer can include employees who prepare data for the return and professionals who offer advice to a taxpayer.
 The effect of the SBWOA on Circular 230 has resulted in a more stringent requirement for accuracy under Circular 230 as well.

-Contact Houston ● Seattle Tax Law Attorneys at Hammond Law Group, PLLC
+Contact the Tax Law Attorneys at Hammond Law Group, PLLC

-If you prepare taxes for others and have questions about changes to existing law or Circular 230, contact the Seattle, Washington Hammond Law Group, PLLC for more information regarding liability and tax preparation and steps you can take to protect your business and clients.
+If you prepare taxes for others and have questions about changes to existing law or Circular 230, contact Hammond Law Group, PLLC, for more information regarding liability and tax preparation and steps you can take to protect your business and clients.